Kendo Guide for Beginners

 Kendo Guide for Complete Beginners

-This series is to help and complete your kendo training with Kendo Guide for Beginners videos and book.
+This series is supplement to help and complete your kendo training with Kendo Guide for Beginners videos and book (above).
 It is designed so you can train your kendo skills at home.
-With extra videos and written instructions, it is even clearer what you should be focusing on.
+You will get 26 videos and 22 writing materials, it is even clearer what you should be focusing on.

 - Do This First!